nymtech/nym/tauri-wallet/webdriver/README.md

       "mnemonic" : "dGhpcyBpcyBhIHBhc3NwaHJhc2UK",
       "punk_address" : "punk1f3dzkhmunma5ze5q952daxca6371989189",
       "receiver_address" : "punk1p0ce82jxxglpmutvhq4mdwgcwf4avm5n1821982",
-      "amount_to_send" : "5",
+      "amount_to_send" : "1",
-      "identity_key_to_delegate":"value",
+      "identity_key_to_delegate_mix_node": "value",
-      "identity_key_to_delegate_gateway" : "value"
+      "identity_key_to_delegate_gateway" : "value",
       "delegate_amount" : "1"
       }
 ```
 *  `yarn test:runall` - the first test run will take some time to spin up be patient
-*   You can run tests individually by passing through the script situated in the package.json for example `yarn test:delegate`
+*   You can run tests individually by passing through the script situated in the package.json for example `yarn test:newuser`

+Tests are categorised and run by their pages, they follow a sequential flow, if one test case fails before the next execution it may derail the next test.
+//todo improve in near future

+## Test reporting
+Currently the tests use allure reporting, the configuration can be altered in the `wdio.conf.cjs`.
+At present it takes snapshots of any failing tests, the test output run can be seen in the allure-results directory
+Tests ouput:
+* <guid-testuite.xml>
+* <guid-attachment.png>

+If any tests fail in their test run it will produce the stack trace error along with the test in question

 ## Updates

-Disclaimer: As this project is WIP, there's a lot due to be updated and modified.
-This is to get the project up and running.
+*Disclaimer*: Still WIP

-Refactoring needs to take place in certain areas to reduce code duplication, tidying up selectors and improving performance, implement error handling
+Refactoring needs to take place in certain areas, implement error handling/ beforeTest() - validating json file exists with data for test execution

 Configuration for happy path and non happy path (non bonded users needs to happen)

-Currently this project has been dev'd against a Linux based OS, not currently tested against Windows.
+Currently this is dev'd against a Linux based OS, not tested against windows yet.